Mila Kunis: Early life and education

-Kunis has cited antisemitism in the Soviet Union as one of several reasons for her family's move to the United States.
+Kunis has cited antisemitism in the Soviet Union as one of the several reasons for their move to the United States.
 She has stated that her parents "raised [her] Jewish as much as they could", although religion was suppressed in the Soviet Union.
 On her second day in Los Angeles, Kunis was enrolled at Rosewood Elementary School, not knowing a word of English.
 She later recalled: "I blocked out second grade completely.
 I have no recollection of it.
 I always talk to my mom and my grandma about it.
 It was because I cried every day.
 I didn't understand the culture.
 I didn't understand the people.
 I didn't understand the language.
 My first sentence of my essay to get into college was like, 'Imagine being blind and deaf at age seven.'
 And that's kind of what it felt like moving to the States."

-In Los Angeles, she attended Hubert Howe Bancroft Middle School.
+Kunis attended Hubert Howe Bancroft Middle School.
 She used an on-set tutor for most of her high school years while filming That '70s Show.
-She briefly attended Los Angeles Center for Enriched Studies (LACES), but when that school proved to be insufficiently flexible about her acting commitments, she transferred to Fairfax High School, graduating in 2001.
-She briefly attended University of California, Los Angeles (UCLA) and Loyola Marymount University in Los Angeles.
+Kunis briefly attended Los Angeles Center for Enriched Studies (LACES), but when that school proved to be insufficiently flexible about her acting commitments, she transferred to Fairfax High School, graduating in 2001.
+She briefly attended University of California, Los Angeles (UCLA), and Loyola Marymount University.

-Kunis is a naturalized US citizen.

-Kunis has said that a genealogical DNA test described her ethnicity as 96% to 98% Ashkenazi Jewish.